-- 2. services for the evaluation and treatment of temporomandibular joint syndrome (TMJ), when the services are considered dental in nature, including oral appliances; - preventive dental care; - 4. diagnosis or treatment of the teeth or gums.
-Examples include: - extractions (including wisdom teeth); - · restoration and replacement of teeth; - medical or surgical treatments of dental conditions; and - services to improve dental clinical outcomes; - 5. dental implants and braces; - 6. dental X-rays, supplies and appliances and all associated expenses, including hospitalizations and anesthesia; and treatment of malpositioned or supernumerary (extra) teeth, even if part of a Congenital Anomaly such as cleft lip or cleft palate.
+- services for the evaluation and treatment of temporomandibular joint syndrome (TMJ), when the services are considered dental in nature, including oral appliances; - 3. preventive dental care; - 4. diagnosis or treatment of the teeth or gums.
+Examples include: - extractions (including wisdom teeth); - restoration and replacement of teeth; - · medical or surgical treatments of dental conditions; and - services to improve dental clinical outcomes; - dental implants and braces; - 6. dental X-rays, supplies and appliances and all associated expenses, including hospitalizations and anesthesia; and This exclusion does not apply to dental sedation and general anesthesia when a Physician determined to be medically necessary or which Benefits are available under the Plan, as identified in the ADDITIONAL BENEFIT COVERAGE DETAILS; and - 7. treatment of malpositioned or supernumerary (extra) teeth, even if part of a Congenital Anomaly such as cleft lip or cleft palate.